spadmann/wercker-to-oci-devops/README.md

 ```

 Edit the DevOps Artifact path to add the tag value as a parameter name.
-1. Path: `iad.ocir.io/TENANCY-NAMESPACE/node-express-getting-started:${BUILDRUN_HASH}`
+1. Path: `iad.ocir.io/TENANCY-NAMESPACE/wercker_to_oci-getting-started:${BUILDRUN_HASH}`

 ### Edit your k8s manifest to refer to the container location

-Now that you've created a Container Registry repo, edit the [`gettingstarted-manifest.yaml`](gettingstarted-manifest.yaml) image path to match the repo you just created, e.g. `iad.ocir.io/TENANCY-NAMESPACE/node-express-getting-started:${BUILDRUN_HASH}`
+Now that you've created a Container Registry repo, edit the [`gettingstarted-manifest.yaml`](gettingstarted-manifest.yaml) image path to match the repo you just created, e.g. `iad.ocir.io/TENANCY-NAMESPACE/wercker_to_oci-getting-started:${BUILDRUN_HASH}`

 ## Add a Deliver Artifacts stage

-Let's add a **Deliver Artifacts** stage to your Build Pipeline to deliver the `node-express-getting-started` container to an OCI repository.
+Let's add a **Deliver Artifacts** stage to your Build Pipeline to deliver the `wercker_to_oci-getting-started` container to an OCI repository.

 The Deliver Artifacts stage **maps** the ouput Artifacts from the Managed Build stage with the version to deliver to a DevOps Artifact resource, and then to the OCI repository.

 Add a **Deliver Artifacts** stage to your Build Pipeline after the **Managed Build** stage.
 To configure this stage:
 1. In your Deliver Artifacts stage, choose `Select Artifact`
-1. From the list of artifacts select the `node-express-getting-started container` artifact that you created above
+1. From the list of artifacts select the `wercker_to_oci-getting-started container` artifact that you created above
 1. In the next section, you'll assign the  container image outputArtifact from the `build_spec.yaml` to the DevOps project artifact.
 For the "Build config/result Artifact name" enter: `output01`